tlorans/FactorInvesting/docs/source/TestFramework/intro.md

 ---
 **Example 2**

 *We continue the previous example 1.
-We rank stocks according to their score and assign the corresponding qunatile.*
+We rank stocks according to their score and assign the corresponding quantile.
+The two stocks with the highest scores belong to the first quantile (the long portfolio), while the two stocks with the lowest scores belong to the last quantile (the short portfolio).*

 | Asset | Score | Rank | Quintile  | $\mathcal{L}$ / $\mathcal{S}$ |
 |---|---|---|---|---|